 Excipients can vary between the parallel imported product and the Maltese-market product.
-Relevant information on excipients of the parallel imported product should be included in this section.
-(Reference to excipients of the Maltese-market product should not be included, as these are not relevant).
+The excipients on the proposed SmPC must always reflect those of the parallel import product.
+(Reference to excipients of the Maltese-market product should not be included).